HTA Roundtable_DSC_2403

 VIRTUAL | 5 MARCH 2024

-The ISPOR HTA Roundtable - Asia Pacific, will take place virtually on 5 March 2024 and will focus the discussion on the successes and challenges in assessing innovative technologies such as advanted therapy medicinal products (AMTPs) and genetic testing.
+The ISPOR HTA Roundtable - Asia Pacific took place virtually on 5 March 2024 and focused the discussion on the successes and challenges in assessing innovative technologies such as advanced therapy medicinal products (AMTPs) and genetic testing.

 2023 HTA Roundtable - Asia Pacific